 At CCRCs, seniors have countless opportunities to develop new relationships and be surrounded each day by like-minded individuals.
 At Ventana and other CCRCs like it, Members enjoy a deep sense of community and social engagement.
 Without making the move to a CCRC, it would be difficult to encounter anything comparable at home.

 Ventana provides seniors in Texas with a tremendous quality of life.
-If you or your loved one is interested in learning more about the Ventana lifestyle, call Ventana today at 214-234-1035.
+If you or your loved one is interested in learning more about the Ventana lifestyle, contact us today at 214-234-1035.